Nylon 6: Properties

 As a synthetic fibre, Nylon 6 is generally white but can be dyed in a solution bath prior to production for different color results.
 Its tenacity is 6–8.5 gf/D with a density of 1.14 g/cm^{3}.
 Its melting point is at 215 °C and can protect heat up to 150 °C on average.

 Biodegradation

 Flavobacterium sp.
 [85] and Pseudomonas sp.
 (NK87) degrade oligomers of Nylon 6, but not polymers.
 Certain white rot fungal strains can also degrade Nylon 6 through oxidation.
-Compared to aliphatic polyesters, Nylon 6 has poor biodegradability.
+Compared to aliphatic polyesters, Nylon 6 has been said to have poor biodegradability.
 Strong interchain interactions from hydrogen bonds between molecular nylon chains is said to be the cause by some sources.

+However, in 2023 a team of Northwestern University chemists led by Linda Broadbelt and Tobin J. Marks developed rare earth metallocene catalysts that rapidly break Nylon 6 down back to caprolactam at 220 °C, which is considered mild conditions.

 Production in Europe

 At present, polyamide 6 is a significant construction material used in many industries, for instance in the automotive industry, aircraft industry, electronic and electrotechnical industry, clothing industry and medicine.
 Annual demand for polyamides in Europe amounts to a million tonnes.
 They are produced by all leading chemical companies.

 The largest producers of polyamide 6 in Europe: